Would you like to hear some stories?

-Would you like to hear some stories?
-They are very special stories that have been told for thousands of years by Aboriginal peoples about how the kangaroo got her pouch, and about a bogong moth named Myee.
+There are very special stories that have been told for thousands of years by Aboriginal and Torres Strait Islander peoples.
+They include how the kangaroo got her pouch, and a story about a bogong moth named Myee.

-|Group size||30 students – two groups can run concurrently|
+|Group size||30 students (note that two groups can run concurrently)|

-|Cost||$6 per student|
+|Cost||$7 per student|

-|Availability||Tuesday–Friday at 10am and 1pm|
+|Availability||Monday–Friday at 10am and 1pm|

-Alternate times may be available for local schools.
+Alternative times may be available for local schools.
 Please contact email@example.com for further information.

-||Australian History curriculum links to our programs (178kb PDF)
+|Curriculum links||Australian History curriculum links to our programs (225kb PDF)|

-- Introduce students to the concept of storytelling as knowledge-sharing.
+- Introduce students to the concept of storytelling as knowledge-sharing

 Exploring the Museum